-During spring and the Easter holiday Bible teachers typically introduce or review Jesus’ death, burial and resurrection in Bible class.
+During spring and the Easter holiday, Bible teachers typically introduce or review Jesus’ death, burial and resurrection in Bible class.
 While this lesson speaks to my heart and helps me to understand all that Jesus has done for us, I sometimes struggle with teaching this topic to children.
 Using this Jesus Resurrection craft along with a planned out bible lesson helped me to reach preschool learners as with this story.

 A Challenging Lesson

 We are trying to help our learners create a relationship with their Lord and Savior.
-We want them to know the love He has from them and that He is always there for them.
+We want them to know the love He has for them and that He is always there for them.
 But then we have to share the story of His death.
 Yes, he comes back and our salvation is granted through Him, but this concept is so hard for young minds to grasp.

 While the cruelty of Jesus’ death is something I save for later years, I try to focus on Jesus’ resurrection during these young preschool years.
-The triumphant return of our Lord is another way of showing learners that even through death Jesus is always there for them.
+The triumphant return of our Lord is another way of showing learners that even through death, Jesus is always there for them.

 Coming Into Bible Class

 We start class the same way every week.
 Little ones love routine and structure and this provided just that.
 The first 8-10 minutes of class the children come in and play with toys that are laid out on the table.